COVID-19 is Changing Our World & How We Operate – Are You Ready? - STN Media

 Safe Fleet Vehicle Inspection provides a school district with a customizable, intuitive, verifiable and pain-free method (which doesn’t require specialized RFID hardware) for creating and adhering to disinfection processes, operator and/or student health checks (taking temperatures) and even checking for/handing out masks.

-Learn more about the 2020 Safe Fleet Virtual Trade Show, featuring Seon’s Industry-Leading Surveillance Systems and “New” Safety Technology.
+Learn more about the 2020 Safe Fleet Virtual Trade Show, featuring Safe Fleet’s Industry-Leading Surveillance Systems and “New” Safety Technology.

 Increased Communications through Uncertain Times